 TGah Editor: Change the paragraph below as follows (#8202):

-The Optional Elements field contains the set of optional information elements, as defined in Table 8-41a (Minimum and full set of optional elements).
+The Frame Body field contains the optional elements listed in Table 8-41a (Minimum and full set of optional elements).
 The minimum set of optional elements is included in an S1G Beacon frame transmitted at a TSBTT that is not a TBTT and the full set of optional elements is included in an S1G Beacon frame that is transmitted at a TBTT (see 10.1.3.10.1 (General)).
+See 9.27.6 (Element parsing) on the parsing of elements.

 PARS II